estebantapia-encora/inventory-manager-be/README.md

 | **POST** | `/products/{id}/outofstock`    | Mark a product as "out of stock" |

-## Running Tests - To run unit tests for the backend
+## Running Tests
- - mvn test
+- To run unit tests for the backend, run: mvn test

-## Deployment - To build and deploy the backend, run:
+## Deployment
- - mvn package
+- To build and deploy the backend, run: mvn package

  ## License
 This project is licensed under the MIT License.